 “I love watching my children open presents,” Diakite said.
 “I’m just so grateful.
 It’s a joy in my heart.”

-Every year, families with great need are identified and then paired with other families who anonymously provide clothing, household items and toys.
+Her family is one of several hundred families in need identified through Catholic Charities’ Adopt-A-Family Christmas program who is paired with a donor who anonymously provides clothing, household items and toys.
 Many of the families are homeless or the working poor.